 If the decision to refuse is maintained by the Home Office, or they do not respond to the Pre Action Protocol letter within 14 days, you can make an application to the Upper Tribunal for permission to apply for Judicial Review.
-Such application is made on papers and the court will refuse and grant permission on papers and without a court hearing.
 The majority of the applications for permission to apply for Judicial Review (JR) are resolved by consent at this stage after negotiations between the Treasury Solicitors (the solicitors representing the Home Office) and the claimant’s solicitors.

-If a paper application for permission to apply for Judicial Review (JR) is refused by the Upper Tribunal, the claimant can then make an application for renewal of permission for Judicial Review (JR) within 7 days for the permission application to be decided after a court hearing.
-The court will list the matter for hearing and the permission will be granted or refused after the court hearing.
+If an application for permission to apply for Judicial Review (JR) is refused by the Upper Tribunal, the claimant can then make an application for renewal of permission for Judicial Review (JR) within seven days for the permission application to be decided after a court hearing.
+The court list the matter for hearing and the permission is granted or refused after the court hearing.

-If the permission is granted either at the stage of an application on papers or after the hearing in the court, the Judicial Review (JR) will then be listed for substantive hearing whereby the Upper Tribunal will decide whether or not the decision of the Home Office is in accordance with the relevant laws.
+If the permission is granted either at the stage of an application on papers or after the hearing in the court, the Judicial Review (JR) then is listed for substantive hearing whereby the Upper Tribunal decides whether or not the decision of the Home Office is in accordance with the relevant laws.

 Our charges will be based on the time actually spent by the solicitors and other staff in respect of any work which they do on your behalf.